Gaussian Mixture Reduction with Composite Transportation Divergence: Proposed Gaussian Mixture Reduction Method

+The CTD between two mixtures is a type of optimal transport divergence, as described in~\cite{peyre2019computational}, which measures the divergence between the mixing distributions $G$ and $G^{\dagger}$.
+The optimal transport divergence arises from the concept of the optimal transportation problem, and an illustrative example can help convey its intuition.

-\end{definition} The CTD between two finite mixtures can be explained by a canonical example in optimal transportation~\cite{peyre2019computational}.
-Suppose that an operator runs $N$ warehouses and $M$ factories in space $\mathcal{F}$.
-The warehouse $n$ at location $\phi_n$ contains $w_n$ units of the raw material.
-These raw materials are to be transported to the factories at location $\tilde{\phi}_m$ with $\tilde w_m$ being the amount of the material that the $m$th factory requires.
-The element $c(\phi_n,\tilde{\phi}_m)$ is the unit cost for transportation and $\pi_{nm}$ is the amount of material to be transported from warehouse $n$ to factory $m$.
-It is reasonable to assume the cost is proportional to the amount of material to be transported, therefore $\sum_{n,m} \pi_{nm}c(\phi_n,\tilde{\phi}_m)$ gives the total transportation cost under the transportation plan $\bpi$.
-The set $\Pi(\rvw , \tilde\rvw)$ is defined to be all possible transportation plans $\bpi$ that satisfy two marginal constraints: (a) the right amount of materials are taken from warehouses, and (b) the right amount of materials send to these factories.
-The CTD $\mathcal{T}_{c}(p_{G},p_{\tilde G})$ is the lowest total transportation cost over all possible transportation plans.
+Consider a scenario where there are $N$ warehouses and $M$ factories operating in the space of Gaussian distributions $\gF$.
+The $n$th warehouse, located at $\phi_n$, contains $w_n$ units of raw material, while the $m$th factory, located at $\phi_m^{\dagger}$, requires $w_m^{\dagger}$ units of raw material.
+Let $c(\phi_n, \phi^{\dagger}_m)$ denote the per unit cost to transport materials from warehouse $n$ to factory $m$, and let $\pi_{nm} \geq 0$ represent the amount of material being transported.
+Assuming that the transportation cost is proportional to the amount of material transported, the total transportation cost under a given transportation plan $\bpi$ is given by $\sum_{n,m} \pi_{nm}c(\phi_n,\phi^{\dagger}_m)$.
+The coupling set $\Pi(\vw, \vw^{\dagger})$ represents all possible transportation plans, subject to two marginal constraints: (a) the correct amount of material is taken from the warehouses, and (b) the correct amount of material is received by the factories.
+The optimal transportation problem aims to find the transportation plan $\bpi^*$ that minimizes the total cost among all feasible plans in $\Pi(\vw, \vw^{\dagger})$.
+The resulting minimum total cost, obtained under the optimal transportation plan, corresponds to the CTD between the two mixtures.
+In other words, the CTD quantifies the transportation cost associated with moving the materials optimally from one mixture to another.

-For a given cost function, the optimal transportation plan can be computed via linear programming with maximum number of iterations required being $\mathcal{O}(N^3 log N)$ when $N=M$~\cite{panaretos2019statistical}.
-Therefore, the computation of the CTD becomes more and more expensive as the mixture order $N$ gets larger.
-To solve the computational issue,~\cite{cuturi2014fast} considers an entropic regularized version which gives an approximate solution to the original transportation problem but can be computed much faster.
-We adopt the same idea and introduce the entropic regularized CTD as follows.

-\begin{definition}[Entropic Regularized CTD] With the same notation as before.
-Let $\gH(\bpi) = -\sum_{i,j}\pi_{ij}(\log \pi_{ij} - 1 )$ be the entropy of the transportation plan $\bpi$.
-Then the entropic regularized CTD between two mixtures is defined as